 Colombo is the largest city and commercial capital of Sri Lanka.
 Located on the west coast, it is a busy and vibrant city with a mixture of modern and colonial impressions.
 Colombo has a widely varying architecture that spans centuries and depicts various styles.
 Many colonial buildings influenced by the Portuguese, Dutch and British exist alongside structures built in Buddhist, Hindu, Islamic, Indian and Contemporary architectural styles.
 No other place is this more evident in the heart of the city in the Fort area.
-Colombo also boasts many shopping malls and department stores that offer brand name clothing at highly discounted prices.
-Therefore, it has become an important shopping destination among tourists.
+Colombo tourist attractions also boasts many shopping malls and department stores that offer brand name clothing at highly discounted prices.
+Therefore, it has become an important shopping destination among tourist attractions.

 Galle Face Green

 Located in the heart of the business capital of the country; Colombo, the Galle Face Green in Sri Lanka is a 5-hectare ocean-side urban park, which stretches for a half kilometer along the coast.
 It is a magnificent place to witness a marvelous sunset over the western coast of Sri Lanka.
 The area was initially put to plan and laid out in 1859 by Governor Sir Henry George Ward, although the original Galle Face Green extended over a much larger area than is seen today.
 The Galle Face Green in Sri Lanka was initially used for many recreational activities.
 These include activities such as horse racing and golf.
 It was also used as an area to play cricket, polo, football tennis, and rugby.

 The temple’s architecture demonstrates an eclectic mix of Sri Lankan, Thai, Indian, and Chinese architecture.
 This Buddhist temple includes several imposing buildings and is situated not far from the placid waters of Beira Lake on a plot of land that was originally a small hermitage on a piece of marshy land.